 Working with Text Styles

-iOS provides a way for the user to select a preferred text size which applications are expected to adopt when displaying text.
-The current text size can be configured on a device via the Settings -> Display & Brightness -> Text Size screen which provides a slider to adjust the font size as shown below:
+iOS allows the user to select a preferred text size that applications are expected to adopt when displaying text.
+The current text size can be configured on a device via the Settings -> Display & Brightness -> Text Size screen, which provides a slider to adjust the font size, as shown below:

 If none of the text styles meet your requirements, it is also possible to apply custom fonts by declaring the font family and size.
 Although the font size is specified in the custom font, the text will still automatically resize based on the user’s preferred dynamic type text size selection: